 Outlet glaciers throughout the TAM thickened first at their mouths during MIS-2 in response to thickened, grounded ice in the Ross Sea, and later at their heads due to increased accumulation after the LGM (Todd et al., 2010).
 Lateral moraines of MIS-2 age have been used to interpret ice thicknesses of both the grounded Ross Ice Sheet and EAIS outlet glaciers (Bockheim et al., 1989; Denton et al., 1989; Todd et al., 2010; Spector et al., 2017).

 Bockheim et al. (1989) mapped lateral moraines and drift sheets in ice-free valleys alongside Hatherton Glacier, and dated these deposits based on weathering, soil characteristics, and a small number of radiocarbon ages of freeze-dried algae.
 These algae grew in glacier-dammed ponds, and they died as the glacier thinned and drained the ponds after the local LGM.
-These ages thus provide a good proxy for the glacier margin position through time, subject to the uncertainties of the pond size.
+These ages thus provide a good proxy for the glacier margin position through time, subject to the uncertainties of the pond size (any ref here?).
 Bockheim et al. (1989) tentatively attributed the Britannia II drift sheet to the LGM, and interpreted the Britannia I drift several hundred meters inboard as a Holocene readvance or stillstand.
 They named the unweathered drift sheet immediately adjacent to the glacier margin the Hatherton drift.
 Two much older drifts they termed the Danum (MIS-6) and Isca (much older, but undated).

 The Britannia II drift lies 100 m above the current glacier margin at the head of Hatherton Glacier, and 450 m above the current margin in the middle of the glacier profile.
 Bockheim et al. (1989) extrapolated this to infer up to 1100 m of thickening at the confluence of Darwin Glacier with the Ross Ice Sheet during MIS-2, although they found no deposits there.
 Anderson et al.’s (2004) numerical model yielded a more modest 800 m of thickening.
 Forthcoming cosmogenic in situ 14C measurements from bedrock at the mouth of Darwin Glacier will constrain the LGM ice thickness at the mouth of Darwin Glacier.